A real automobile revolution is upon us and the Chevrolet Volt is literally leading the charge.

 The few available options encompass perforated-leather seats (heated in front), front and rear park-assist camera and polished aluminum wheels.

-Although only a few Volts will be doled out to a select group of Chevrolet dealers in a half-dozen states before the end of 2010 (complete availability details can be found at www.getmyvolt.com), General Motors Corp. is planning to find homes for as many as 45,000 during the first full year on the market.
+Although only a few Volts were doled out to a select group of Chevrolet dealers in a half-dozen states by the end of 2010 (complete availability details can be found at www.getmyvolt.com), General Motors Corp. is planning to find homes for as many as 45,000 during the first full year on the market.

 Although the Volt’s list price begins at $41,000, the car qualifies for a $7,500 federal government tax credit that effectively lowers the list price to $33,500.